JimmeeX/ur5_t2_4230/srv/README.md

 # Custom Services
   - ConveyorBeltControl - Sets power to conveyor belts
+  - DropObject - Trigger the Robot Arm to drop an object at a dynamic location
   - ObjectDetect - Returns color, shape, location of detected object
   - OrderAdd - Adds a new order
   - OrderDelete - Deletes an existing order